cisco/senml/README.md

 senmlCat.go -ijson -cbor data.json > data.cbor

 ## convert to Excel spreadsheet CSV file
-go run senmlCat.go -expand -ijsons -csv -print data.json > foo.csv
+senmlCat -expand -ijsons -csv -print data.json > foo.csv

 Note that this moves times to excel times that are days since 1900

+## listen for posts of SenML in JSON and send to influxdb

+This listens on port 880 then writes to an influx instance at localhost where to the database called "junk"

+The -expand is needed to expand base values into each line of the Line Protocol

+senmlCat -ijsons -http 8880 -expand -linp -print -post http://localhost:8086/write?db=junk